GaloyMoney/galoy-infra/docs/pg-migration-guide/README.md

 provision_read_replica = true
 database_version       = "POSTGRES_14"
 // Enable it as follows
-source_db_upgradable   = true
+prep_upgrade_as_source_db   = true
 }
 ```

-The `source_db_upgradable` flag configures the source database and creates a connection profile with the migration user as required by the Database Migration Service.
+The `prep_upgrade_as_source_db` flag configures the source database and creates a connection profile with the migration user as required by the Database Migration Service.

 - ** The full specification of how the source instance needs to be configured can be found [Here](https://cloud.google.com/database-migration/docs/postgres/configure-source-database#configure-your-source-instance-postgres)
 - **  The specification for connection profile can be found [here](https://cloud.google.com/database-migration/docs/postgres/create-source-connection-profile)